 - 1.6 It is also important to note that, if the information concerns a process which occurs in stages, each stage of the process as well as the overall process could be information of a precise nature.
 An example might be a takeover bid.
 The fact that the proposed takeover might not in the end take place does not mean that the approach to the target company is not precise information in its own right. - 1.7 In addition, it is not necessary for a piece of information to be comprehensive to be considered precise.
 For example, an approach to a target company about a takeover bid can be considered as precise information even though the bidder had not yet decided the price.
 Similarly, a piece of information could be considered as precise even if it refers to matters or events that could be alternatives.
-For example, the fact that a company was proposing to launch a takeover bid for one or other of two companies could be considered as precise even though the bidding company had not finally decided which would be its target (this example again assumes that the bidding company cannot take advantage of Article 6.2 of MAD). - 1.8 As regards whether a piece of information is specific enough to allow a conclusion to be drawn about its impact on prices, CESR Members consider this would occur for example in two circumstances.
-The first would be when the information is such as to allow the reasonable investor to take an investment decision without (or at very low) risk.
-The second would be when the piece of information was such that it is likely to be exploited immediately on the market.
+For example, the fact that a company was proposing to launch a takeover bid for one or other of two companies could be considered as precise even though the bidding company had not finally decided which would be its target (this example again assumes that the bidding company cannot take advantage of Article 6.2 of MAD). - 1.8 As regards whether a piece of information is specific enough to allow a conclusion to be drawn about its impact on prices, CESR considers this would occur for example in two circumstances.
+The first would be when the information is such as to allow the reasonable investor to take an investment decision without, or at very low, financial risk i.e. the investor would be able to assess with confidence how the information, once publicly known, would affect the price of the relevant financial instrument and related derivative financial instruments.
+For example, someone knowing that a particular issuer was about to be subject to a takeover bid could be confident that that issuer's share price would rise when the bid became public.
+The second would be when the piece of information was such that it is likely to be exploited immediately on the market i.e. that as soon as the information became known, market participants would trade on the basis of it.